-Warren is NC State's third commitment in the 2012 recruiting class, as he joins four-star point guard Tyler Lewis and five-star combo guard Rodney Purvis.
-The Wolfpack is projected to lose just two scholarship players from the 2011-12 team, wing C.J.
-Williams and guard Alex Johnson.
+Graham is NC State's second commitment in the 2012 recruiting class, as he joins four-star point guard Tyler Lewis.
+The Wolfpack is projected to lose just one scholarship player from the 2011-12 team, wing C.J.
+Williams.

-NC State still has one scholarship remaining to use on the 2012 recruiting class.
+NC State still has three scholarships remaining to use on the 2012 recruiting class.

 With four seniors on the 2012-2013 team, NC State will have another four scholarships available for the 2013 recruiting class.

-Here is an updated roster of the scholarship players following the commitment from T.J.
-Warren.
+Here is an updated roster following the commitment from Torian Graham.

 |Vandenberg started to earn minutes later in the year, providing energy off the bench.
 With Tracy Smith graduating, he could be in line for the starting job at center.|